HyknuF/SecretSanta/README.md

 # Secret Santa Generator / Wichtelgenerator

-Free and Open Source Secret Santa generator!
+Free (as in Freedom) and Open Source Secret Santa generator!

 The Script itself is in german at the moment, but should be easy to use for everyone.